pnxtech/hydra-express/README.md

 Hydra-Express is a light-weight library for building NodeJS and ExpressJS based distributed computing applications.
 It was announced at [EmpireNode 2016](http://empirenode.org/).

 Hydra offers features such as service discovery, distributed messaging, message load balancing, logging, presence, and health monitoring.
-It was announced at [EmpireNode 2016](http://empirenode.org/).

 > Hydra-Express replies on an instance of Redis, if you need to learn more about Redis, see our [Redis quick start guide](https://youtu.be/eX7EamF_WuA).